ICS4U - Unit 1 - Fundamental Concepts and Recursion

 • Get the program to run on your device

-• If the code runs without errors then they installed successfully in the correct location.
+• If the code runs without errors then you are all good

 import pygame